lfmunoz/documents/_posts/2020-11-27-http-rest-bad-design.md

 Kafka Generic Packet -> MyAppDTO -> Application Code
 ```

-Often when people see code layered like this and it doesn't seem clean because:
+Often, people see code layered like this and it doesn't look clean because:

 * A) They have no experience in having gone through a re-write.
 For example I've had to refactor applications from RabbitMQ to KAFKA and from HTTP to WebSockets.
 * B) They're used to seeing example code from all these projects doing what I am suggesting not to do.
 These programmers often don't write many applications using competing technologies.